flukehan/MixERP/README.md

 MixERP is an ASP.net open source ERP Solution.

+#Beta 2 Version Development Started

+We have already started developing the next version.
+Beta 2 with MVC 5/Razor 3 will support Linux and OSX on ASP.net vNext.

 #We Are Accepting Feature Requests for CRM Module
 Tell us what you like to see in the CRM Module!
 Not sure?
 Then what about reviewing the upcoming features of the CRM module?
 This is how it looks like: